openedx/openedx-learning/openedx_learning/contrib/media_server/readme.rst

 Media Server App
 ================

-The ``media_server`` app exists to serve media files that are ultimately backed by the RawContent model, *for development purposes and for sites with light-to-moderate traffic*.
+The ``media_server`` app exists to serve media files that are ultimately backed by the Content model, *for development purposes and for sites with light-to-moderate traffic*.
 It also provides an API that can be used by CDNs for high traffic sites.

 Motivation
 ----------